jaruizes/platform-argo-crossplane/README.md

 ![empty_eks](doc/pictures/empty_eks.jpg)

+This k8s cluster will be our Control Plane.
 The next step is to configure ArgoCD and Crossplane.